mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 In Zen Buddhism, we have to be considerate not only of human beings, but also we have to be considerate of the tables, cushions, toilet paper – all of the many things.
 So we do practice with a gassho when you go to sleep, and chant the verse of sleep; and when you have a meal we chant the meal sutra; this kind of actual practice is a great way of manifesting universal life with our body.
 This is a very simple practice.

-And then, I said in the ...
+And then, I said in the [talks on *Kuge*: “Flowers in the Sky”] ...

 *[Tape change.]*

-“... one flower opens with five petals, forming a fruit which ripens of its own accord.
+“... one flower opens with five petals, forming a fruit which ripens of its own accord.”
 As the flower blooms, its five petals open.
 We cannot tell which comes first, which comes later.
 This one flower is the Buddha’s world, and the five petals are grasses, trees, birds, fish – each single event in our daily lives.
 When grasses and trees are received as that which is alive and is caused to be alive in the universe prior to our analytic understanding of them, then we can be impressed by their lives.
 This is called Buddha’s life.

 The same applies to each single event in our everyday lives.
 Each event could be taken care of as Buddha’s life and not dealt with from a selfish viewpoint or with careless behavior.
 We should learn a pious way of life, in which each worldly thing is held kindly as Buddha’s life.
 And our arrogance, which is based on limited human knowledge, and carried with us, is thrown away.
 When we handle each single aspect of daily living with a warm spirit and heart, the Buddha’s life is manifested with our body.

 Within this practice there is a vivid path, which helps one’s total personality grow and mature.
 An ancient teacher said that this practice is a way of handling one’s life in which one continues to walk quietly in the mist and finds that, without being aware of it, one’s dress has become completely wet.

 In moving toward the 21st century, science, culture, and many things in one’s daily life will endlessly advance for the sake of creating a better life, better world.
 However, I wonder if peace and bliss can be found in the process of their advancement.
-All people in the universe should seriously consider how one can peacefully walk hand-in-hand with all beings.”
+All people in the universe should seriously consider how one can peacefully walk hand-in-hand with all beings.

 That is my statement.
 In the beginning I mentioned that what we should renew is not to renew Buddhism but to renew human life.
 But in order to renew human life, I don’t think there is a particular special practice, but this is everyday life.
 In everyday life we can find a practice by which the universe and truth can be manifested with this body.
 At that time you can really feel appreciation and many thanks to all sentient beings.

 And sometimes we have to practice in the monasteries, sometimes we have to go to the church or temple and participate in Sunday service, et cetera.
 These are particular practices, basic practices for us.

 For instance, if you want to practice archery, I think your target [must be] stable in front of you, and shoot it.
 Or even if you shoot a gun, I think in order to master basic practice, you practice is always stable in front of you, and shoot it.
 Without having this basic practice, if you immediately use a gun toward a moving target, it’s very dangerous for us.
 Confusion comes up, sometimes hurting people.
 So in everyday life, we can practice: being kind to the cushions, and tables, and toilet paper – we can do it!
 But still, sometimes there is confusion there.
 So how can practice apply to everyday life?
 In order to do this, I think we need to have the basic practice of going to the temple or church on Sunday, and chanting, participating in the Sunday service, and listening to Buddha’s teaching.
 This is the basic practice.
 And sometimes we stay at the monastery and practice.

 That’s it.